menu

 Demographics

 The people who call Bellvue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellvue residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Bellvue include German, English, Irish, Polish, and Swiss.
+Important ancestries of people in Bellvue include German, English, Irish, Italian, and Polish.

 The most common language spoken in Bellvue is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics